 With Hair Restoration Surgery, Going Bald is a Thing of the Past

-Going bald or dealing with a receding hair line is something that most men, and some women, have feared for a long time.
+Going bald or dealing with a receding hairline is what most men, and some women, have feared for a long time.
 And, for a very long time, there wasn’t very much that a plastic surgeon could do about it.
 However, procedures to reverse hair loss have gotten increasingly effective, developed, and natural-looking in recent years.
 There are now several procedures that can easily restore a hairline to its former glory and prevent the dreaded “Mr. Clean” look from becoming a permanent fixture.
 Here’s what potential patients need to know.

 The Right Candidates for Hair Restoration Surgery

 While hair restoration surgeries are most commonly associated with those who are going bald via frontal or crown hair loss, that’s actually not the only time when a procedure makes sense.
 It’s certainly the most common, and it will likely continue to be for quite some time to come.
 Although, there’s a very wide market for the kinds of surgeries that restore and reshape hairlines and reduce the visibility of injuries.

 One of the leading uses for hair transplant surgeries is actually to replace the damage done by injuries and scars on the scalp.
 Most people might not be aware that this is a common occurrence, but things like sports injuries to the head can actually cause hair to stop growing in a specific area.
 If it’s a particularly large injury, the damage can be quite severe and noticeable.
 A simple surgical procedure can reverse this and return the scalp to its otherwise normal appearance.

 Hair restoration surgery is also a great way to stop the thinning of the hair, even if a patient is not going bald.
 This is often a problem among women who, while they will never go bald, do experience thinning hair after a certain age.
 Though this might be considered by some people to be less of a big deal than outright baldness, it’s often a point of insecurity and stress among many clients with constant thinning of the hair.